VardhanSuroshi/Memory-Design-And-Testing/README.md

 ## Conclusion :
- In our project, we have a 6T SRAM cell along with its peripherals (Pre-charge circuit, Isolation Circuit, Sense amplifier and Write driver circuit).
-We have measured the Static Noise margin for the Hold  state and Read state of SRAM cell.
+ In our project, we have a 6T SRAM cell along with its peripherals (Pre-charge circuit, Isolation Circuit, Sense amplifier and Write driver circuit) using GPDK 180 nm technology.
+We have measured the Static Noise margin for the Hold  state and Read state of the SRAM cell.
 We have finally designed a 4x4 Memory array and have performed the Write and Read operation on each cell

 ## Acknowledgment

 I would like to express my sincere gratitude to Prof. Mahesh Awati for his exceptional teaching and guidance throughout the course.
 His support and assistance with all the lab work have been invaluable.
+Also, I would like to thank **PES University** for providing us with all the necessary infrastructure to this project a possibility.